noirello/pyorc/docs/api.rst

     With the `bloom_filter_columns` a list of column ids or field names can be set to create a Bloom filter for the column.
 Nested structure fields can be selected with dotted format.
-For example a file with a ``struct<first:struct<second:int>>`` schema the second column can be selected as ``["first.second"]``.
+For example in a file with a ``struct<first:struct<second:int>>`` schema the second column can be selected as ``["first.second"]``.

     For decimal, date and timestamp ORC types the default converters from